See how to make a quilt step-by-step with pictures using a sewing machine. In six easy steps beginners will make a simple squares quilt, and quilt it!

 Wide quilt backing fabric is sold in various widths but the most common is 108 inches wide.

 A quilt is usually made up of three layers: quilt top, batting, backing.
 In quilting lingo, it's called a quilt sandwich.
-We've already discussed the quilt top and backing.
-Now for the batting and putting the quilt together.
+This is where you put it all together and your quilt top begins to look more like a quilt!

 This is where your sewing machine comes in handy!
 You use it to actually quilt your quilt.
 What does this mean?
 One way to quilt a quilt is to use your sewing machine to sew, or quilt, the three layers together.